u-shahzad/ksimul8/README.md

 ### Run the Project

-To run the project for first time execute the following command:
+To run the project use the following command:

-`python code/app.py`

-Later you can use the following command:

 `bash run.sh`

-**Reason:** the application creates a test.log file at every execution, and the bash file (run.sh) removes the log file to obtain fresh result everytime.
-It may cause a **file not found error** if we execute *bash run.sh* command first time, or if we delete the test.log file manually.